How To Add Charts And Graphs To WordPress

 Click on ‘Visualizations‘ …

-Select the element you want to insert into your content and click the “insert” icon …
+Find the element to be inserted into your content and click the “insert” icon …

 Visualizer - WordPress Plugin